 VOLUNTEER FOR US

 Volunteering has always been one of the core principles of St John around the world since its formation in the 1800’s.
 St John Guernsey is no exception.
-Volunteers play a part in a lot of what St John Guernsey does from the provision of first aid cover and training to helping transport regular patients to dialysis appointments.
+Volunteers play a vital part in what St John Guernsey does, from the provision of event first aid cover and training to being first on the scene at an emergency as a Community First Responder.

 As a first aid volunteer you can be the difference between a life lost and a life saved.
 Our first aid volunteers are a familiar sight at community events – many of which could not continue without us.